 Mission, Vision and Strategic Plan

-In support of the missions of Duquesne University and the John G. Rangos, Sr. School of Health Sciences the Department of Speech-Language Pathology has adopted the following Mission Statement, Vision Statement, and Goals.
+Incorporating the missions of Duquesne University and the John G. Rangos, Sr. School of Health Sciences, the Department of Speech-Language Pathology has adopted the following Mission Statement, Vision Statement, and Goals.

-The faculty strive to mentor students to be independent thinkers accountable for their professional decisions and to foster students as emerging scholars and leaders in the practice of communication sciences and disorders.
-Embracing diversity, we endeavor to be a culturally competent faculty and student body.
+Continuing to embrace diversity and equity, we commit to being a culturally competent and supportive faculty, staff, and student body.
 We seek to promote the scholarly and clinical presence of the department in the life of the University and communities-at-large.

 GOAL I: Students will become highly qualified clinicians dedicated to inclusion and collaboration.

 Action 1: The SLP Department will review and revise the academic coursework and clinical experiences to help students reach their career goals while emphasizing life-long learning and the highest moral and ethical competencies.

 Action 2: The SLP Department will provide students with opportunities to learn about and deliver services to diverse and/or underserved populations.